-- should be quite comfortable with how cin and cout work; - what does endl do? how can you get spaces in your output if you want them? - you should be able to write well-designed cout and cin statements to prompt a user for interactive input;
+- you should be comfortable reading/writing string literals in Python - should be quite comfortable with how raw input and print work; - how can you get spaces in your output if you want them? how can you avoid print ending with a newline? - you should be able to write well-designed raw_input calls to prompt a user for interactive input (including numeric input)